NathanCheshire/StudentScraper/README.md

 ## StudentQueries.sql

-Assuming you have created a Posgres database on your local machine with the same schema I outlined inside of `create_tables.sql` you should have success executing any of the queries inside of `StudentQueries.sql`.
 This is mostly a scratch pad for me for testing and debugging purposes.
-I did, however, make it public for educational purposes only ;)

 ## Data/